The Breed begins with a shaky foundation, asking us to believe that:

 There is a moment, though, in which The Breed almost distinguishes itself with a rare moment of clarity and self-awareness.
 As he and his fellow “20-somethings” hide in a cabin surrounded by genetically altered killer dogs, the lights go out.
 Noah volunteers to go check it out, and white hero Matt (Eric Lively) says, “I’ll come with you.”

 “No, no, relax, relax,” Noah replies, sabotaging any attempts to save his doomed ass before plunging into a breakdown of each character: “Each of you has your little job.
 [To Matt] You’re the future doctor, smart and calm under pressure.
 [To John (Oliver Hudson)] You’re the Eagle Scout in black sheep’s clothing, quick with the weapon, handy with the sea plane.
 [To Nicki (Rodriguez)] You’re the perky, athletic one, very handy to have around.
 [To Sara (Manning)] And you; you look incredibly sexy in a bikini.
 Now, where does all that leave moi?
 I’m the one who knows where the fuse box is.”

 DAMN!
 I thought he was gonna say it: “I’m the black guy.”
-Instead, he lets his actions speak for him, venturing into the basement ALONE and getting killed like a dumbass.
+Instead, he lets his actions speak for him, venturing into the basement ALONE and getting killed like a dumbass in what can dubiously be labeled a “heroic death.”
 So, he gets no nookie AND he dies first (perhaps a mercy kill, given the no nookie thing).
 Am I wrong, or is Hill Harper not a bigger name than either Oliver Hudson or Eric Lively, star of The Butterfly Effect 2?
 Somebody call Al Sharpton.